-If you’re an expat thinking of starting your own business in the Netherlands, you might be able to claim the 30 percent ruling and get a tax exemption on part of your earnings.
+Expats starting their own business in the Netherlands might be able to claim the 30% ruling and get a tax exemption on part of their earnings.

-Expats living in the Netherlands can benefit from what’s known as the 30 percent ruling if they’re working for a Dutch employer, but what isn’t so commonly known is that this ruling can also apply under certain conditions to those who are self-employed.
-Saskia Hemmes-van der Kruk, one of the expert tax advisers at SAS For Expats, explains how.
+Expats living in the Netherlands can benefit from the 30% ruling if they’re working for a Dutch employer.
+What isn’t so commonly known is that the 30% ruling can also apply under certain conditions to freelancers starting a business.

-The 30 percent tax ruling in the Netherlands is a tax ruling for workers who are hired from abroad, providing they meet certain conditions such as minimum salary requirements.
-If eligible, expat employees can receive 30 percent of their salary as a tax-free allowance processed in payroll and usually paid out on a monthly basis.
-This allowance is treated as compensation for the costs of working/living in the Netherlands, and it can be paid for up to 8 years.
+The 30% tax ruling in the Netherlands is for employees hired from abroad, providing they meet certain salary conditions.
+If eligible, expat employees can receive 30% of their salary as a tax-free allowance.
+This allowance is compensation for the costs of relocating and working in the Netherlands.
+It is available for up to five years.

-Although the 30 percent rule applies to employees rather than freelancers, expat entrepreneurs who want to start their own business in the Netherlands can also benefit from the ruling if they follow the right procedures.
+Although the 30% rule applies to employees rather than freelancers, expat entrepreneurs who want to start their own business in the Netherlands can also benefit from the ruling if they follow the right procedures.

-Starting your own business is a popular move in the Netherlands, with 16.8 percent of the working population self-employed.
-This includes many expat entrepreneurs who have relocated and are working freelance or running their own company.
-But not all expats entering self-employment are aware that, when they are sorting out their Dutch tax arrangements, they can qualify for the 30 percent tax ruling.
+Starting your own business is a popular move in the Netherlands, with 16.8% of the working population self-employed.
+This includes many expat entrepreneurs who have relocated and work freelance or run their own company.
+But not all expats entering self-employment are aware that, when they sort out their Dutch tax arrangements, they can qualify for the 30% tax ruling.

 Moving to the Netherlands to start a business

-One of the conditions of the 30 percent tax ruling in the Netherlands is that you must be recruited from abroad.
+One of the conditions of the 30% tax ruling in the Netherlands is that you must be recruited from abroad.
 This means that you can’t just relocate and then set up a business if you want to claim the ruling.
 You can, however, set up the BV before moving to the Netherlands.
-Once the company is registered with the Dutch authorities, you can enter into an employment relationship with it and relocate as an employee.
-This enables self-employed contractors coming from abroad to start a business in the Netherlands and still benefit from the 30 percent rule.

-As setting up a legal company in a foreign country before you move there can be a complex process, it’s wise to seek professional advice and assistance with this.
+As setting up a legal company from abroad can be complex, it’s a good idea to seek professional advice with this.

-Keeping the 30 percent ruling if you go from employment to starting a business
+Keeping the 30% ruling if you go from employment to starting a business

-The only situation where it’s not possible to claim the 30 percent rule when you’re self-employed is if you start a side business or take on additional freelance work while still in employment.
+The only situation where it’s not possible to claim the 30% ruling when you’re self-employed is if you start a side business or take on additional freelance work while still in employment.
 The 30% ruling is only applicable for one employment relationship.
 Therefore, if you start a second job or do freelance work on the side, you won’t meet the eligibility criteria.
 You can only claim the ruling on your existing employment.

-Before deciding to pursue the 30 percent rule option when starting a business, you should consider both the pros and cons and make an informed decision.
-There are for example huge advantages to the partial non-residency status, since your income out of savings and investments (box 3) will not be subject to taxation.
-But while there are financial benefits, you’ll need to understand the tax obligations and administrative responsibilities (such as setting up payroll) of running a BV.
-A good tax adviser or accounting service such as SAS For Expats will be able to guide you through everything you need to know about the 30 percent ruling and other expat-related financial queries.
+Before deciding to pursue the 30% ruling option when starting a business, consider the pros and cons.
+There are huge advantages to the partial non-residency status, as your income out of savings and investments isn’t taxable.
+But while there are financial benefits, you’ll need to understand the visa requirements, tax obligations, and administrative responsibilities of running a BV.